abhinpai/pai-portfolio/docs/javascript/modules/m1_basic.md

 }
 ```

-This behavior is called `Hoisting` (Raising) where all `var` are hoisted at global context
+This behavior is called `Hoisting` (Raising) where all `var` is hoisted at the global context

 :::caution Note 📝
-* Only declaration can be Hoist not an assignment
+* the Only declaration can be Hoist, not an assignment
-* During the execution all the variable declaration will go at the top of execution context
+* During the execution, all the variable declaration will go at the top of the execution context
 :::

 ### `let` it go

 🔸 **let** has a sensible scoping.
-Once the scope is declare the scope will remain in its own block <br/>
+Once the scope is declared the scope will remain in its block <br/>
 🔸 **let** don't allow re-declaration

 ```js